 - Go Kart Body Kit

-It’s now time to apply the finishing components!
-This is the fuel tank, fuel line and tachometer!
-Your fuel tank will fit snuggly and securly underneath your steering wheel between your legs once it’s installed.
+Your fuel tank will fit snuggly and securely underneath your steering wheel between your legs once it’s installed.
 Usually the chassis comes equipped with the a gas tank and a knob which bolts it into place so that it doesn’t shift during a race.
 Next you simply take a fuel line hose and attach one end to the fuel tank and the other to the fuel intake on your engine.
-Be sure to fasten these securely with either safety wire or cable ties!
-The last step is to attach your tachometer.
-Most of them include instruction manuals which should be followed.
-Usually you attach the magnetic strip to the bottom plate with some nuts and bolts and then attach the cord to the spark plug with some electrical tape!
-That’s it!
+Be sure to fasten these securely with either safety wire or cable ties.

-Hopefully this has been of some assitance to those who had no idea where to start when it came to your Go Kart Set Up!
+Hopefully this has been of some assistance to those who had no idea where to start when it came to your Go Kart Set Up!
 Mounting the parts in the order I have listed above will save you time, effort, and frustration.
 Now go tune your go kart and go out and win some races!